Is rubbing the problem? The solution? Or both?

 Remember, shear is an inevitable and normal consequence of walking and running - the foot bones move back and forth within your foot with every step you take.
 The rubbing has to take place somewhere.
 It can be either:

 You be the judge: if you're aiming for blister prevention, where would you want this rubbing to occur?
 The last one sounds good to me!
-If your blister prevention strategies aren't working as well as you'd like, head to the Blister Blog or The Advanced Guide to Blister Prevention to discover what the research shows about how they work (and don't work).
+If your blister prevention strategies aren't working as well as you'd like, head to the Blister Blog to discover what the research shows about how they work (and don't work).
 But first, find out why we recommend ENGO Patches - there are 5 big reasons!

 Written by Rebecca Rushton